 So the story goes, barbecue pits originated with the indigenous Central and South Americans; it passed on to the Spanish in the 1500s, who used the method to cook their imported pigs.

-The Spanish took it south to Brazil and Argentina where it was modified and renamed Churrasco and Asado respectively.
-The practice also spread to what became the USA.
+The Spanish took it into South America where it was modified and renamed Asada or Asado - where it has become a particular art form in Argentina.
+The practice also spread north to what became the USA.